 So, what percentage scores our children would need to achieve in order to be able to gain admission to schools of their choice?
 Every 11+ region has its own examination system and scoring scheme.
 There are of course many parallels between all the regions as far as subject areas and question categories are concerned.
 Our chosen area for this discussion is Essex and we shall base our findings on the facts and figures of this region.
 Let us start with some background information and useful definitions.

-The application procedure for secondary school admission in Essex has been changing over the years.
-Currently, you are restricted to choice of 4 schools in total, including both comprehensive and grammar schools.
+The application procedure for secondary school admission in Essex has been changing over the years and no wonder further changes should be expected in the future as well.
+Currently, you are restricted to choice of 4 schools* in total, including both comprehensive and grammar schools.
 So, your order of preference must be carefully considered against all eventualities.
-Generally speaking your list of four schools should reflect your preferences in a descending order.
+Generally speaking, your list of four schools should reflect your preferences in a descending order.
 However, at least one of your choices should be a catchment area comprehensive school to make sure your child does not end up without a school to go to, if not successful in 11+.
 Furthermore, the list should also reflect the general popularity order of the schools to be selected.
-In other words, there is no point in placing the school with highest popularity second or third, as your child will not gain admission to that school even if his/her score is above that school's cut-off mark.
+In other words, there is no point in placing the school with highest popularity second or third, as your child will not gain 'direct' admission to that school even if his/her score is above that school's cut-off mark.
 First, choose the 4 schools you are likely to accept (including at least one comp).
 Then, list the selective schools of your choice in the order of their popularity ranking.
 Finally, putting the comprehensive school(s) last.
 Here is an example:

-Popularity rankings of these schools are greatly affected by their performances in the GCSE and A level exams. ie. Their positioning in the secondary school league tables.
-For boys, most popular schools are: Colchester Royal Grammar School, King Edward VI Grammar School and Westcliff High School for Boys and for girls: Chelmsford County High School for Girls, Colchester County High School for Girls and Westcliff High School for Girls.
+Popularity rankings of these schools are greatly affected by their performances in the GCSE and A level exams. i.e. Their positioning in the secondary school league tables.
+For boys, most popular schools are: Colchester Royal Grammar School, King Edward VI Grammar School, Westcliff High School for Boys and Southend High school for boys, and for girls: Chelmsford County High School for Girls*, Colchester County High School for Girls, Westcliff High School for Girls and Southend High school for Girls.
 However, there may be yearly variations.
-It all depends on the make up of the applicants.
+It all depends on the makeup of the applicants.
 Some purely decide on the popularity order and distance to travel is not an issue or even moving house is a viable option.
 While others just go for the nearest one.
 Furthermore, even league tables show variations from year to year as far as GCSE and A level results are concerned.
 Besides, there is always the opportunity to change at the sixth form stage.
 Nevertheless, the general conception of popularity still favours the top 2-3 schools.

-When you browse the Internet you will often come across sources quoting 80% as the total average score needed to gain admission to one of the top 2 schools.
-The cut-off point varies every year, but this figure is given as the minimum required to ensure entry in all circumstances and therefore represents the ceiling.
+When you browse the Internet, you will often come across sources quoting 80% as the total average score needed to gain admission to one of the top 2 schools.
+The cut-off points vary every year, but this figure is given as the minimum required to ensure entry in all circumstances and therefore represents the ceiling.
 Last year (2006) about 72% was good enough to get into any one of these schools, provided that your English score was above the average.
 Obviously, there have been occasions when you did actually need that 80%.

 General tips for preparation